Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Improvements on Unsplittable 3-CVRP and 4-CVRP

 \section{Improvements on Unsplittable 3-CVRP and 4-CVRP}

-In this section, we demonstrate that the techniques on cycle packings in the above two sections can be used to improve unsplittable 3-CVRP and 4-CVRP.
-The cycle packings that we will use follow from the ideas in Section~\ref{SEC5}.
+In this section, we show that the techniques on cycle covers in the above two sections can be used to improve unsplittable 3-CVRP and 4-CVRP.
+The cycle covers that we use are based on the ideas in Section~\ref{SEC5}.